 Offers Recommendations to ODJFS

-Columbus – The State of Ohio reissued nearly 340,000 food stamp EBT cards in 2011 – and 17,000 recipients received 10 or more reissued cards, according to an evaluation of the program by Auditor of State Dave Yost.
+Columbus – The State of Ohio reissued nearly 340,000 food stamp EBT cards in 2011 – and since 2006, 17,000 recipients received 10 or more reissued cards, according to an evaluation of the program by Auditor of State Dave Yost.